Indoor Track & Field Results

 Feb.
 18, 2012

-NEWPORT NEWS, Va. - The University of Rhode Island men's track and field team successfully defended their Indoor Track and Field title as they captured the 2012 Atlantic 10 Conference Men's Track and Field Championship.
+NEWPORT NEWS, Va. - The Charlotte women's track and field team overcame a Day one deficit to comeback and win the 2012 Atlantic 10 Conference Women's Indoor Track & Field Championship.

 For complete results and statistics of the 2012 Atlantic 10 Men's Indoor Track & Field Championship log on to www.atlantic10.com.